oxinabox/Kaldi-Notes/fst-example/index.md

 Since any finite alphabet is isomorphic to a subset of the positive integers, such a bijection exists, and can be created by enumerating each symbol.

 For each FST you should have two of these files, one for the input alphabet and one for the output alphabet.
 For an FSA you should only have one -- for the input alphabet.
 Under most circumstances these can be generated from the `.fst.txt`/`.fsa.txt` programatically.
 One such script for that is provided here in [](./makeSymbols.py).
-Others exist thoughout the kaldi example scripts, often using AWK oneliners.
+Others exist throughout the kaldi example scripts, often using AWK oneliners.

-In different places different exentions are used.
+In different places different extensions are used.
 The example [](./compileAndDraw.sh) script uses `.isyms` for symbol files generated from the input alphabet in the textual FSA/FSA description, and `.osyms` for that generated from the output alphabet.